 “Data is the new oil, the new resource.
 How can we protect it in a really thoughtful way?
 Designers can push the conversation forward,” Jer says.“Pick anything to study and you can get to a level that’s interesting. “

-In this TedX video Jer says,“The world of data will be transformative for us by bring the human element into the story, I think we can take it tremendous places.”
+In a TedX video Jer says,“The world of data will be transformative for us by bring the human element into the story, I think we can take it tremendous places.”

 Gravity Free Food Design Competition